 Next Steps for Your Move to Michigan

 - If you’re nervous about dealing with the financial effects that come with a large move, you may want to talk to a financial advisor.
 These professionals can also help you with long-term financial planning for retirement or buying a home.
-To get paired with up to three fiduciary advisors in your area, stop by SmartAsset’s financial advisor matching tool.
-From here, all you have to do is answer a short questionnaire that details your current financial life and more.
+Finding the right financial advisor that fits your needs doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+If you’re ready to be matched with local advisors that will help you achieve your finanial goals, get started now.

-- Physical access to your bank account is a necessity for most Americans.
+- Physical access to your bank account is important to many Americans.
 So if you’re considering moving to the Wolverine State, here are a few local banks to look into: First National Bank of America, Sterling Bank and Trust, Mercantile Bank of Michigan, First National Bank in Howell and First State Bank.

 Photo credit: ©iStock.com/dpenn, ©iStock.com/Sean Pavone